viral32111/website/README.md

 ### Dynamic

-Dynamically-generated content is served by Apache in production.
+Dynamically-generated content is served by Apache.

 ```
 dynamic/